esraashabrani/Moody-music-Project/README.md

 ## Usage:

 You do not have to login/signup to use this app.
-However, without doing so, you will only get a notification at specific time.
-Once you get a notification, you will fill some information and submit.

 ## Technologies: